6134 W. Cermak Road,

 11 people favorited this theater

 The Olympic Theatre is a moderate-sized theater housed within a larger building.
-The facade is understated neoclassical and the interior is reminiscent of French Renaissance.
+The facade is in an understated Neo-Classical style and the interior is reminiscent of French Renaissance.
 It opened in 1927, originally as a ballroom.
-In 1939, it had been converted into a movie house, and remained so until closing in 1993, after falling in disrepair.
+On November 19, 1937 it was converted into a movie house playing Alice Faye in “You Can’t Have Everything” & Pat O'Brien in “San Quentin”.
+It remained as a movie theatre until closing in 1993, after falling in disrepair.

-Now under new management, the theater has returned to its original name, the Olympic, and reopened on March 8, 2008.
+Now under new management, the theater has returned to its original name, the Olympic Theater, and reopened on March 8, 2008.
 The theater now hosts concerts, comedy shows, pageants, plays and other live entertainment.
-The Olympic has undergone renovations including state of the art audio and visual components.
+The Olympic Theater has undergone renovations including state of the art audio and visual components.

 Just login to your account and subscribe to this theater